rclone/rclone/docs/content/docs.md

     --password-command "echo hello"
     --password-command 'echo "hello with space"'
     --password-command 'echo "hello with ""quotes"" and space"'

+Note that when changing the configuration password the environment variable `RCLONE_PASSWORD_CHANGE=1` will be set.
+This can be used to distinguish initial decryption of the config file from the new password.

 See the [Configuration Encryption](#configuration-encryption) for more info.